saikojosh/Ultimail/README.md

 # Ultimail
-The ultimate emailer module for Node.js.
 Ultimail sends templated emails using a given provider.
 Templates are written using ordinary HTML and CSS, which is combined and parsed by a view engine prior to sending.
 This allows an email to be written once, and then customised with if statements and variables.

 ## Notes